Sahithi1101/Capstone-Project-FE/README.md

 #### INSERT 1 SENTANCE SUMMARY OF YOUR APPLICATION
 The bookstore app is a digital platform for browsing, searching and adding books.
-It features an easy-to-use interface, various book categories, personalized recommendations,, and social sharing options.
+It features an easy-to-use interface, various book categories recommendations,, and social sharing options.
 This app aims to provide users with a convenient and enjoyable reading experience.